-Tetiana Manyk1, Jan Sobieski^{1,2}, Kacper Matuszelański2, Jarosław Rutkowski1 and Piotr Martyniuk1
+Tetiana MANYK1, Jan SOBIESKI^{1,2}, Kacper MATUSZELAŃSKI2, Jarosław RUTKOWSKI1, and Piotr MARTYNIUK1

-1 Institute of Applied Physics, Military University of Technology, 2.
-Kaliskiego St., 00-908 Warsaw, Poland 2 Vigo Photonics S.A., 129/133 Poznańska St., 05-850 Ożarów Mazowiecki, Poland
+1 Institute of Applied Physics, Military University of Technology, ul.
+Kaliskiego 2, 00-908 Warsaw, Poland 2 Vigo Photonics S.A., ul.
+Poznańska 129/133, 05-850 Ożarów Mazowiecki, Poland

 Abstract.
 The performance of long-wave infrared (LWIR) x = 0.22 HgCdTe avalanche photodiodes (APDs) was presented.
 The dark current-voltage characteristics at temperatures 200 K, 230 K, and 300 K were measured and numerically simulated.
 Theoretical modeling was performed by the numerical Apsys platform (Crosslight).
 The effects of the tunneling currents and impact ionization in HgCdTe APDs were calculated.
 Dark currents exhibit peculiar features which were observed experimentally.
-The proper agreement between the theoretical and experimental characteristics allowed to determine the material parameters of the absorber was reached.
+The proper agreement between the theoretical and experimental characteristics allowed the determination that the material parameters of the absorber were reached.
 The effect of the multiplication layer profile on the detector characteristics was observed but was found to be insignificant.

-Key words: HgCdTe; APD; LWIR; MWIR
+Keywords: HgCdTe; APD; LWIR; MWIR.